oatmeelsquares/SP25_DS5111_rn7ena/README.md

 **Clone this repo**

-From the main page of this repository, scroll to the top and click the green `<> Code` dropdown.
-Click the SSH tab and copy the provided string.

-In the directory you want to clone the repo in, type `git clone <paste the string you copied here>`.
+In the directory you want to clone the repo in, type `git clone git@github.com:oatmeelsquares/SP25_DS5111_rn7ena.git`.
 Now, if you type `ls` you should see `SP_DS5111_rn7ena` in your chosen directory.

 **Other setup**